FurkanDanisman/METU_Student_Satisfaction/README.md

 - [Code](#Code)

 ## Research Paper
-You may find our research paper that is published on the **International Study of Social Science** by clicking [here](https://furkandanisman.github.io/METU_Student_Satisfaction/Research-Paper/METU-Student-Satisfaction-Paper.html).
+You may find our research paper that is published on the **International Journal of Social Science** by clicking [METU Student Research Paper](https://furkandanisman.github.io/METU_Student_Satisfaction/Research-Paper/METU-Student-Satisfaction-Paper.html).

 ## Survey
 The survey is conducted by METU Statistics student team.
 We had around **80%** response rate, some of the participants took the survey face-to-face, while the rest of them did online.
 Survey took approximately **15 minutes**.
 All the responses collected as anonymously.
 You may reach our survey through clicking the following link: